 Many of the drinks Yamao makes at Piora are actually shaken.
 But if you ask for a Sake Martini, he will definitely stir the cocktail.
 “In the long history of the Martini, both stirred and shaken exist,” explains Yamao.
 Stirring has become more standard, he says, because it produces a better martini, by keeping the base spirit’s proof strength, sharp and edge.
 “Basically,” says Yamao, “shaking the drink causes too much dilution.”

 Yamao suggests a Sake Martini as a simple stirred drink to make at home.
 He finds that using sake in the drink helps to add flavor without making it more alcoholic, and keeps it nice and dry without the addition of vermouth.
 Here is his recipe for a great stirred Sake Martini.
 Yamao opted for orange bitters and Cointreau – the citrus ties the drink together to balances sake and vodka, allowing these two spirits to mix well.
 He also prefers to use one large ice cube in the mixing glass, to prevent dilution.
-Stir up a batch with our Imbibe Cocktail Set and serve them at your next holiday party.
+Stir up a batch with The Whiskey Ice Co.’s Cocktail Serving Set and serve them at your next holiday party.
 Kanpai!

 1 ½ oz Junmai Sake